-The first black captain of any British international side, leading GB to the 1972 Rugby League World Cup.
+The second black captain of a British international side, and the first in 90 years, leading GB to the 1972 Rugby League World Cup.
 He scored more than 1,000 points in his RL career, winning 15 caps for Wales, many of them in the 1975 World Championship, and 17 for GB.
 Having a road named after him in Kingston Upon Hull proves his legendary status.

 6 Danny Wilson

 The father of current Wales association football coach Ryan Giggs, Wilson played four times for Wales between 1981 and 1984.
 Rated very highly by all who saw him at stand-off, he played for Widnes, Barrow, Swinton, Springfield Borough and Runcorn after going north from Cardiff.

 7 Alex Givvons

 He played at loose forward for Wales but he was also a very useful scrum-half whilst at Oldham.
 Born in Newport, he signed from Cross Keys in 1933.
 The second black player to turn out for Wales, he finished on the winning side in all six of his games between 1936 and 1939.
 He played 241 times for Oldham, and in January 1995, sixty-two years after his arrival, he performed the unveiling of the initial Oldham R.L.
 Hall of Fame.

 A strong prop for Wales, he won six caps between 2000 and 2003, this after pulling on the England shirt twice, once against Wales.
 Playing for Sheffield Eagles, Widnes Vikings and Leeds Rhinos, he moved to the Wales backroom staff after retiring and eventually became a prison officer.